 You have to buy your tape from Brother, which is more expensive

 Most of the label makers on the list so far are designed for home and office use.
 But a lot of tradespeople need label makers on a daily basis and the previous models would be useless.
 The Dymo Rhino 4200 is designed with tradespeople in mind.
 Whether you’re an electrician, facilities manager, plumber, or computer technician, they’ve covered your needs.
-Which is why it has a library of over 150 symbols from different industries.
+This is why it has a library of over 150 symbols from different industries.

 Everything on this label printer is made for durability and ease of use.
 The QWERTY keyboard makes typing super easy.
-You can use the hotkey to quickly format labels and wire wraps, flags, and fixed length labels.
+You can use the hotkey to quickly format labels and wire wraps, flags, and fixed-length labels.
 Plus, it has a ‘favorite’ key that enables you to jump to your most commonly used labels.

 Integrated rubber bumper

 Hotkey and favorite key for ease-of-use

 Prints 1/4″, 3/8″, 1/2″ and 3/4″ wide industrial-strength labels

 Integrated industrial labels make it perfect for tradespeople